jasylwong/bank_tech_test/README.md

     - The classes were determined by considering the nouns in the user stories.
         I decided on three overall: transactions, amounts and statements, as they are all distinct objects in real life.
 This also helped with the encapsulation principle.
+    - Accounts are made up transactions, so the account class depends on the transaction objects.
+    - Statements need information from an account, so the statement class depends on the account object.
     - Methods and attributes for each class were restricted to only what each class could be expected to do/have.

 - Write the code, using TDD!
     - Methods were made to adhere to the Single Responsibility Principle as much as possible.
     - As many methods as possible were made private within their respective classes.

 - Address edge cases eg. allow for amounts input as strings rather than integers/floats.

 ## User stories: